Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - <img src="images/Least10_Countries_By_Rreported_Deaths.png" width="300">
 - **Least 10 Countries By Reported Deaths:**
 - In this analysis, the countries listed among the least 10 by reported Covid-19 deaths exhibit minimal mortality rates, which may indeed be influenced by factors such as low population density:
-- __Burundi:__ With 15 reported new deaths, Burundi's low population density, favorable geographical and racial factors, and effective containment measures likely contributed to its minimal mortality rates.
-- __Vanuatu:__ Reporting 14 new deaths, Vanuatu's remote location and sparse population may help limit the spread of the virus and subsequent fatalities.
-- __Tonga:__ Tonga reported 12 new deaths, benefitting from its isolated geographical location and small population, which aids in preventing widespread transmission and fatalities.
-- __Anguilla:__ With 12 new deaths, Anguilla's low population density and stringent public health measures likely contribute to its minimal mortality rates.
-- __Palau:__ Reporting 9 new deaths, Palau's remote location and small population size likely help in containing the spread of the virus and reducing fatalities.
+- __Tonga, Anguilla, Palau:__ These countries report a low number of deaths, ranging from 12 to 9, indicating relatively successful management of Covid-19 fatalities despite their smaller populations.
+These countries remote location and small population size likely helped in containing the spread of the virus and reducing fatalities.
-- __Wallis and Futuna:__ With 8 new deaths, Wallis and Futuna's small population and effective containment efforts contribute to its low mortality rates.
-- __Montserrat:z-- Montserrat reported 8 new deaths, likely influenced by its small population size and effective public health measures.
-- __Cook Islands:__ With only 2 new deaths, the Cook Islands benefit from their remote location and sparse population, which aids in preventing widespread transmission and fatalities.
-- __Tuvalu:__ Reporting 1 new death, Tuvalu's low population density and geographical isolation contribute to its ability to keep mortality rates minimal.
-- __Nauru:__ With only 1 new death, Nauru's small population and strict measures likely contribute to its minimal mortality rates.
+- __Wallis and Futuna, Montserrat:__ With reported deaths in the single digit of 8, these territories demonstrate effective public health responses and potentially low transmission rates, contributing to fewer fatalities.
+- __Saint Barthélemy, Saint Pierre and Miquelon, Cook Islands:__ These regions report minimal deaths, with Saint Barthélemy reporting 5 deaths, Saint Pierre and Miquelon and Cook Islands each reporting 2 deaths, suggesting stringent measures or geographical isolation may have contributed to the low mortality rates.
+- __Tuvalu, Nauru:__ These countries report only 1 death each, possibly due to their remote locations, limited international travel, and effective containment measures.